17 Recommendations to Package Your App for Enterprise Use

 If the application requires any runtimes (e.g. certain C++ version, .Net Framework version, etc), it is convenient for the runtimes to be specified in the proper documentation.

 The same applies to any database need.
 Documenting this type of information is mandatory in an enterprise deployment.

-Write on the MSI log from your custom actions or, even better, to the machine's event log
+MSI log from your custom actions or, even better, to the machine's event

 When troubleshooting failed installations, the MSI log is the first one you should inspect.
 In the log file, the actions that fail will be highlighted making it easier to debug.